cmlibs-python/cmlibs.widgets/docs/materialeditorwidget.rst

 Material Editor Widget
 ======================

-The material editor window is where you define materials to be applied to graphical elements or objects in the graphics window.
+The **material editor widget** enables interactive creation and editing of graphical materials which are used to control the colour and shading of graphics in 3-D visualizations.

 .. _fig-cmlibs-widgets-material-editor-widget: